 1. J R Peters Inc – Jacks Classic No. 7-3-3 Hydrangea Fertilizer

 This fertilizer product has a net weight of 1.5 pounds or about 680 grams bucket.
-The fertilizer contains aluminum sulfate. when this ingredient is added to the soil, the Hydrangea will change to blue color.
+The fertilizer contains aluminium sulfate. when this ingredient is added to the soil, the Hydrangea will change to blue colour.

-Many sources recommend adding a solution of 1/2 oz (1 tablespoon) aluminum sulfate per gallon of water.
+Many sources recommend adding a solution of 1/2 oz (1 tablespoon) aluminium sulfate per gallon of water.
 It must be applied to plants that are at 2-3 years old during the growing season.

-The pH of the soil should be low (5.2-5.5) to make the aluminum sulfate available.
-Adding aluminum sulfate will decrease the pH of the soil.
+The pH of the soil should be low (5.2-5.5) to make the aluminium sulfate available.
+Adding aluminium sulfate will decrease the pH of the soil.

-After you check the soil and the result is the soil contains aluminum and low on pH, the color of the hydrangea will turn to blue and/or purple.
-But this does not mean that this fertilizer will change the white Hydrangeas to blue color.
+After you check the soil and the result is the soil contains aluminium and low on pH, the colour of the hydrangea will turn to blue and/or purple.
+But this does not mean that this fertilizer will change the white Hydrangeas to blue colour.

 You can read on the bucket that this fertilizer is water-soluble.
 Water-soluble fertilizer supports the extra boost of nutrients your Hydrangea plants and lawn require to thrive healthy and well.

 If you have an irrigated system garden, the fertilizer can be dissolved in the water that is flowing to irrigate plants.
 This method would make it very easy to apply this fertilizer product and hydrate your Hydrangea plants at the same time.